Packing List

 Essential Clothing

-3 sets of wool baselayers (sheep/merino/alpaca) for legs and upper body
+Three sets of wool base layers (sheep/merino/alpaca) for legs and upper body

 Hard shell Gore-Tex or otherwise breathable jacket (windproof, waterproof and breathable)

-Wind and waterproof trousers - not too tight (so you can fit multiple layers underneath and breathable)
+Wind and waterproof trousers - breathable and not too tight (so you can fit multiple layers underneath)

-Windproof, warm mittens for hiking (NO gloves - must be mittens as so much warmer)
+Windproof, warm mittens for hiking (NO gloves - must be mittens)

 Warm woollen mittens to wear underneath windproof over-mittens

-Mid-layer between jacket and wool underwear (e.g. thin fleece, wool sweater, gilet)
+Mid-layer between jacket and wool base layers (e.g. thin fleece, wool sweater, gilet)

 Mid-layer for legs